OPTO-CH Series of Summer Courses

 SUMMER COURSE AIMS AND CONTENT

-- to introduce participants to applications of advanced laser-based technologies in Heritage Science (HS),
+The aim of OPTO-CH series of summer courses is to introduce participants to the applications of advanced laser-based technologies in Heritage Science.

 A. LECTURES ON LASER ANALYSIS AND CONSERVATION: